Semisimple characters for inner froms I: GL_n(D): Semisimple characters

-For the proof we need the following generalization of Sequence~\eqref{eqExactSeqDelta}. \begin{lemma} Let~$\Delta$ and~$\Delta'$ be semisimple strata of the same period with~$\beta=\beta'$ and~$r=r'$ and let~$s$ be a tame corestriction with respect to~$\beta$.
+For the proof we need the following generalization of Sequence~\eqref{eqExactSeqDelta}. \begin{lemma} Let~$\Delta$ and~$\Delta'$ be semisimple strata of the same period with~$\beta=\beta'$ and~$r=r'$ and let~$s$ be a tame corestriction on~$A$ relative to~$F[\beta]|F$.
 Then the sequence

 is exact. \end{lemma}